Chiamaka/100-days-of-code/daily-learnings.md

 This [article](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984) helped me really understand what was going on with my browser rendering different font-size from what I set.
 This [code snippet](http://codepen.io/mcnitt/pen/ubjHk?editors=0010) helped me write the JS code to loop through the images on the phone layout infinitely.
 If you notice, it never stops.
 The cycling of the images.
 I think I would write a blog post about that.
 See you tomorrow.
 Ciao.

+## Day 18: January 25 2017
+**Task**: Worked on my HTML & CSS challenge and my Udemy course
+**Learnings**: I tried to do this really pretty animation I saw on this [site](http://www.feedmusic.com/) where you hover over a square and it turns to a perfect circle but I couldnt accomplish that.
+I tried using `border-radius` but that didnt work as well so I resorted to asking about it in my slack cohort and amazingly someone came through for me.
+Thanks girl.
+I learnt that you might think something is simple until you try it.
+Talk less, try more.

+## Day 19: January 26 2017
+**Task**: Continued with my Udemy course on web design.
+Found this cool site on [User Onboarding](https://www.useronboard.com)
+**Learnings**:
+To put an overlay color on an image, use `background-image: linear-gradient(colorFrom, colorTo), url(photoToUse)`.
+Use comments to segment your css code for ease of understanding later on.
+For links, always use the four states; `link, visited, hover, active`.
+I made use of CSS variables for colors in other to stop repeating stuff.
+Rule of Thumb: Each webpage should only have one h1 in it.
+I made use of ionicons instead of my usual fontawesome.
+I made use of [0to255](http://www.0to255.com/) to get a darker shade of a color.